Availability : Edinburgh Wide

 - feel reassured that you are not alone

-A trained peer support volunteer will meet with you one-to-one (or phone you, or video chat with you) on a regular basis and help give you tips to manage your own mental health and wellbeing.
+With this one-to-one service, a trained peer support volunteer will meet with you (or phone you, or video chat with you) on a regular basis and help give you tips to manage your own mental health and wellbeing.
 They may also be able to provide information about relevant services that may be helpful to you.

 How do I access this?